AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 To support this workflow, there are three email templates that you can use:

-1. **Content Activation Successful:**&nbsp;This is sent when purchsing a content with a key name is successful.
+1. **Content Activation Successful:** This is sent when purchsing a content with a key name is successful.
 All training that is purchased is now available.
-1. **Automated User Upload Failure:&nbsp;**This is sent when the auto-update of CSV in the account fails for some reason.
+1. **Automated User Upload Failure:** This is sent when the auto-update of CSV in the account fails for some reason.
-1. **Invite Users to Explore Content:&nbsp;**This is an invitation email sent to learners when the Administrator purchased courses.&nbsp;The administrator can view the Express Interest report to understand the overall requirements and take the purchase decision.
+1. **Invite Users to Explore Content:** This is an invitation email sent to learners when the Administrator purchased courses.
+The administrator can view the Express Interest report to understand the overall requirements and take the purchase decision.

 1. Purchased courses cannot be added in recurring certificates.
 1. Purchased courses cannot be shared to peer accounts.